jdelrue/info_grid/docs/concepts/token_generation_rules.md

 - [Definition of ThreeFold Capacity](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/definitions/threefold_capacity.md)
 - Uptime requirements
-    - Farmer defines uptime depending on her/his production environment (connectivity, housing, power)
+    - Farmer defines an uptime guarantee appropriate for their production environment (connectivity, housing, power)
-    - Statistical information per farmer will be made available on TF Chain
+    - Uptime history of the Farmer's Farming Pool is listed on the TF Chain
 - Hardware requirements
-    - Any type of hardware can be used, This hardware can be new or refurbished.
+    - Any type of hardware can be used.
+This hardware can be new or refurbished.
 - Farming of tokens
-    - Amount of tokens see rules of [Creation of TFTs](https://github.com/threefoldfoundation/info_grid/blob/master/docs/tf_farming/threefold_principles.md)
+    - For amount of tokens generated, see rules of [Creation of TFTs](https://github.com/threefoldfoundation/info_grid/blob/master/docs/tf_farming/threefold_principles.md)
-    - Difficulty level = 8
+    - For Uncertified Hardware the difficulty level is currently set at 8, currently the same as for Certified Hardware.
+The difficulty level is managed by the Guardians of the ThreeFold Foundation.
-    - Farming Tokens only get released by [TF Chain](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/definitions/threefold_chain.md) from the moment the [Farming Pool](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/definitions/threefold_farming_pool.md) used for more than 30%.
-They get accumulated from connection time though.
+    - Because Uncertified Hardware is being used, Farmed Tokens are released by the [TF Chain](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/definitions/threefold_chain.md) from the moment the [Farming Pool](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/definitions/threefold_farming_pool.md) of the Farmer has more than 30% utilization.
+Please note: Farmed Tokens are accumulated from the moment of connection, the 30% rule is to ensure that Farmers list usable capacity.
-- Cultivation tokens are available immediately after capacity got sold.
+- Cultivated Tokens are available immediately after capacity has been utilized.

 <a id='existing-coops'></a>

-## Existing Cooperatives active today !
+## Existing Cooperatives active today!

 **You can become a TF Farmer today by using existing TF Cooperatives.**